dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

   git push origin master

-The ``git add`` command will add the file called "filename" to the index.
-You can use this command to add multiple files over the course of a coding session.
-Again, the point of the index is to stage your commits so that you can make changes to one file, at that file to the index, and then work on a different file and not have to remember what you were doing on that old file.
+The ``git add`` command will add the file called "filename" to the **index**.
+You can use this command to add multiple files over the course of a coding session before moving on to the next step if you want.
+Again, the point of the index is to stage your commits so that you can make changes to one file, add that file to the index, and then work on a different file and not have to remember what you were doing on that old file.